 As much as we love our garden, we’re often frustrated that many gardening products are tailored to people with much larger plots.
-For instance, even when we buy the smallest packet of seeds available, it’s often more than our small-scale garden can use.
+For instance, even when we buy the smallest-sized seed packet available, it’s often more than our small-scale garden can use.
 Although you can always save the extra seeds for next year, sometimes one packet is enough to last several years, and you can’t store all seeds that long.

 In addition to extra seeds, spare seedlings can also be a problem.
 When you start plants indoors, it makes sense to grow a few extras to ensure enough healthy seedlings survive.
 Sometimes, you end up with more than you need, and it seems a shame to throw away living, thriving young plants.